DNS - Domain Name System in Computer Networking

 Configuring DNS for a Small Organization

 DNS configuration for a small organization includes setting up internal and external DNS records, managing DNS zones, and ensuring redundancy and reliability.
+Best practices include: using both internal and external DNS servers, implementing split-horizon DNS for internal/external views, setting up secondary DNS servers, and configuring appropriate TTL values.

 Best Practices for DNS Management